Organon & Co. (OGN) Bundle

 Founding team members

-Launched with an experienced leadership team drawn from Merck and the broader industry, headed by Kevin Ali as Chief Executive Officer.
+The company launched with an experienced leadership team, primarily drawn from Merck and the broader pharmaceutical industry.
+The initial Chief Executive Officer was Kevin Ali.

 Initial capital/funding